315+ Telescopes Ranked

 The SpaceProbe 130ST includes 1.25” 25mm (26x), and 10mm Plossl (65x) eyepieces.
 These Plossls are better than the cheap Kellners/Modified Achromats supplied with cheaper telescopes.

-The newer version of the SpaceProbe 130ST replaces the old 6×30 magnifying finder with a red dot sight finderscope, which projects a red dot onto a window through which you view the sky.
-Just line the sight up with your telescope, and then aim the dot at your target, and you should have it in the field of view of the telescope.
+The newer version of the SpaceProbe 130ST replaces the old 6×30 magnifying finderscope with a red dot sight finderscope, which projects a red dot onto a window through which we view the sky.
+After aligning the red dot finder with our telescope, we just need to aim the red dot at our target, and if aligned correctly, we should have the target in the field of view of the telescope’s eyepiece.
 A red dot finder works well for aiming a telescope of this aperture and focal length, though aiming a scope on an equatorial mount manually is, of course, still a bit cumbersome.

 A collimation cap is also included, though a Cheshire collimator or laser is ideal.
 Read our guide to learn more.